Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices

 \revision{ Additionally, the absence of customized operator implementations further limits GPU utilization.
 In MLC-LLM, all operators are cross-compiled uniformly for mobile devices, resulting in identical parameter configurations for both Adreno and Mali GPUs.
 However, since these GPUs differ in core counts, cache capacities, and memory bandwidth, parameters of OpenCL kernels such as global work size should be tuned and optimized individually through empirical testing. }

 \revision{To verify the impact of kernel parameter, we evaluate different prefill chunk sizes using llama.cpp on the Xiaomi $14$ Pro.
 Specifically, the OpenCL kernels in llama.cpp use a fixed local work size~\cite{armworksize}, while the global block size is determined by the prefill chunk size.
 Large blocks typically cause memory contention, whereas small blocks underutilize compute units.
-Figure~9 illustrates the impact of chunk size on throughput for different prompt lengths.
+Figure~\ref{fig:prefill_chunk} illustrates the impact of chunk size on throughput for different prompt lengths.
 On the Xiaomi 14 Pro, prompts longer than 256 tokens achieve peak performance at a chunk size of 256, while shorter prompts perform best when the chunk size matches the prompt length.
 These optimal values, however, may vary across devices, suggesting that pre-testing or profiling is necessary to determine device-specific configurations.}

 \begin{observation} General-purpose LLM implementations on mobile GPUs do not fully harness the parallelism capabilities of these devices.
-The results highlight a significant performance gap between different GPU architectures (e.g., Mali vs. Adreno)—for instance, Adreno GPU may achieve $5\times$ throughput than Mali GPU (which has higher computation capacity) for the same workload.
+The results highlight a significant performance gap between different GPU architectures (e.g., Mali vs. Adreno)—for instance, Adreno GPU may achieve $10\times$ throughput than Mali GPU (which has higher computation capacity) for the same workload.
 To unlock the full potential of mobile GPUs, customized implementations are essential. \end{observation}

 \revision{ \begin{observation} The primary performance bottleneck on GPUs arises from suboptimal data layouts and memory access patterns.
-Even in the compute-bound prefill stage, frequent external memory accesses cause significant ALU idle time.
+Even in the compute-bound prefill stage, frequent external memory accesses and overloaded texture memory requests cause significant ALU idle time.
 Optimizations such as restructuring data layouts or applying memory coalescing can improve cache utilization, while rebalancing thread workloads and minimizing register usage can further enhance computational efficiency. \end{observation}}